Jelvantrix/Jelvantrix/README.md

 The process is simple: identify a problem nobody has solved the right way, research it from first principles, experiment until something works, then deploy it.

-I'm young.
-I don't have a degree or years of industry experience.
-What I have is the ability to build anything I decide to build and the discipline to see it through.
+I have the ability to build anything I decide to build and the discipline to see it through.
 The lab is early.
 The work is real.

 ---